Bush Stadium: Construction

+Construction began in late May 1931 and Perry set the inaugural game for September 5, 1931.
+By late August much remained to be done: The grandstand roof was incomplete.
+The 13,000 grandstand seats and right field bleachers were not completed until the week before the first game.
+The game was held despite the main entrance, lobby, and administrative offices not being finished until a few weeks later.
+Initially there was no stadium lighting because the lighting that had recently been installed at Washington Park was to be moved to the new stadium.
+The Indians lost to the Louisville Colonels, 3–4.

 English ivy was planted on the brick outfield walls of Perry Stadium prior to its opening.
 P. K. Wrigley liked the appearance of the ivy, and subsequently instructed the iconic Wrigley Field ivy in Chicago to be planted.
-The ivy in Indianapolis remained after the stadium became Victory Field and then Bush Stadium, but was discontinued in 1996, when the Indians moved to the current Victory Field ballpark downtown.
+The ivy in Indianapolis remained until 1996, when the Indians moved to the current Victory Field ballpark downtown.

+The formal dedication was held on July 1, 1932, in which the Indians again lost to Louisville, 6–11.

+Negro League park

 During the 1930s, Perry Stadium was home to many Negro league teams.
 These included the ABCs (1932, 1938, and 1939), American Giants (1933), Athletics (1937) and Crawfords (1940).
 Later, it would be home to the Indianapolis Clowns, a barnstorming team that was well known for "comical antics".
 The Clowns won the Negro American League championship in 1952, with the help of Hank Aaron.
 They played in Indianapolis from 1944 to 1962.
 Later, the Clowns featured Toni Stone, the first female Negro leagues player in history.
 Even after the Indianapolis Indians integrated in 1952, the Clowns continued to play at the stadium.

+Victory Field

+Perry Stadium was renamed Victory Field on January 21, 1942.
+The name was the winning entry of a fan contest held by the club's new owners, which yielded more than 60 suggestions.
+The day of its renaming, the Indianapolis News stated that the renaming was chosen "because of its timeliness with current affairs; its popularity among [contest] proposals; and its possibilities for elaborate public displays".

+After Perry sold the baseball club to Frank E. McKinney and former player Donie Bush that year, he retained ownership of the stadium.